Final Restoration of Two Anterior Implants: A Stability-First Approach with InnerView

 Pre-treatment InnerView® assessment of #7 and #9, showing elevated Mobility Scores of 73, indicating weaker-than-expected osseointegration.

-• Low NFE scores indicated well-seated impression abutments with no localized structural issues.
-This confirmed that implant mobility was due to bone quality, not hardware failure.
+✔ Low NFE scores indicated well-seated impression abutments with no localized structural issues.
+This confirmed that implant mobility was due to bone quality, not hardware internal mobility.

 With objective InnerView data, the clinician had new treatment insights: